Sh-ui/MisterLister/README.md

 Simply drag and drop your files into the welcoming drop zone, or click the "Add Files" button to browse.
 Need more files later?
 No problem - you can add more at any time!

 ![Drop zone interface](https://github.com/Sh-ui/MisterLister/blob/main/assets/example_images/mister_lister_dropzone_ui.png)
-*The drop zone appears when you first launch the application*

 ### Working with Your Data
 The table interface gives you full control: